Noize MC: Political activity

 In March 2022, one month after the start of the Russian invasion of Ukraine, Noize MC performed in Berlin at the Sound of Peace Event at the Brandenburg Gate, a solidarity alliance of cultural workers and prominent people.
+Also in 2022 he moved with his family from Russia to Lithuania.
+In May 2024, he and a number of other Russian artists released a song in the memory of Russian opposition leader Alexei Navalny.